 After several years as a successful fixture manufacturer, Bill retired from Lam Lighting Systems Inc and returned to his passion for architectural design.
 He founded William Lam Associates in 1965, a lighting design consulting firm in Cambridge, MA, with a focus on the integration of lighting with architecture and urban design.
 Bill worked with many architects across the US and throughout the world, developing innovative lighting solutions and integrated systems approaches for complex building designs.
 Bill taught lighting design at Harvard, authored two books on lighting design, and was a great mentor and inspiration for several generations of architects and lighting designers.

-With extensive experience at William Lam Associates as project managers, Robert Osten and Paul Zaferiou became partners with Bill in 1990.
-The name of the firm was changed to Lam Partners Inc to acknowledge this transition, and the office was moved to its current location in a renovated warehouse space, north of Harvard Square, Cambridge.
+Robert Osten and Paul Zaferiou became partners with Bill in 1990, and the firm name changed to Lam Partners Inc to acknowledge this transition.
+The office moved to its current location in a renovated warehouse space north of Harvard Square.
 Bill retired in 1995, maintaining a small consulting business until his death in 2012.
 Read his obituary in the Boston Globe and in Architectural Lighting.

-From 1995 to the present day, the firm has experienced considerable growth, working on increasingly complex projects and expanding our design and technical capabilities.
+From 1995 to the present, the firm has experienced considerable growth, working on increasingly complex projects and expanding our design and technical capabilities.
 Keith Yancey was promoted to Principal in 2005, followed by Glenn Heinmiller in 2008.
-In 2006, Lam Partners renovated its office, and the firm’s logo and brand was updated to its current format in 2007.

 Lam Labs was founded in 2014 as a division of Lam Partners to pursue research opportunities and explore innovative lighting ideas beyond the bounds of conventional project structures.
 The firm is dedicated to carrying forward our rich history of design excellence, with a very talented and energetic staff of designers, using the latest design tools and lighting technology in new and exciting ways.